Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] A test object that mimics the behavior of a dependency in the system under test.
 - [ ] A mock helps you create a build script.
 - [ ] Mocks, stubs, dummies, fakes, and shims are all the same.
-- [ ] Amock is a way to initialize the database for testing.
+- [ ] A mock is a way to initialize the database for testing.

 _[⬆ Back to Top](#table-of-contents)_